ibraheemdev/ibraheemca/content/posts/2020-11-04-the-strictest-rust-workflow.md

 ### Clippy:

 Clippy is a community driven linter that helps catch common mistakes and improve your Rust code.
-For example, linting this little program:
+For example, lint this little program:
 ```rust
 fn main() {
     let msg = "Hello";